osamasalem/osamasalem.github.io/content/resume.md

 +++
 # About me
 ## Highlights
-* Long experience in software engineering across various stacks including C/C++,  .NET, JavaScript and Java.
+* 10+ experience in software engineering across various stacks including C/C++, .NET, JavaScript and Java.
 * Extensive experience in system-level critical low-latency drivers/system programming on Windows and Linux platforms.
 * Award-winning by my employer for exceptional effort in project delivery with high quality and strict deadlines in 2015.
 * Successfully led a development team to deliver a nationwide governmental web portal with peak traffic (60k requests/sec) and a micro-services architecture, ensuring minimal downtime.